Climate Action Plan

 Updating the Climate Action Plan

 Contra Costa County is updating its Climate Action Plan (CAP), which outlines the actions the County will take to address our changing climate.
-We expect the updated CAP to be complete in late 2023.
 In the meantime, we'll be focusing our work in a few key areas.
-Learn more by reading our Interim Climate Action Work Plan (PDF) and checking out our 2021 Progress Report updating our progress on these interim measures.
+Learn more by reading our Interim Climate Action Work Plans (2021-2022 Interim Climate Action Work Plan (PDF) and 2023 - 2024 Interim Climate Action Work Plan (PDF)) and checking out our 2022 Progress Report (PDF) updating our progress on these interim measures.

 2008 Municipal Climate Action Plan (PDF)

 In 2008, the County adopted its first Municipal Climate Action Plan identifying strategies to make government operations more sustainable.
 The Municipal Climate Action Plan identified thirteen existing and planned greenhouse gas reduction measures including employee carpool and vanpool programs; direct digital control for heating, ventilation, and air conditioning systems in County buildings; and flexible employee work schedules.
 The document introduced five potential greenhouse gas reduction measures involving energy efficiency and renewable energy, vehicle fleet, employee commute, waste reduction and recycling, and green buildings and environmentally preferable purchasing.Link to page